Requests For Use Of COG Biospecimens

-The leadership of the COG recognizes that the use of tissue collected for Group research is a valuable resource.
-As such, the material may be requested with a formal collaboration between COG investigators and external investigators (if appropriate).
+The leadership of COG recognizes that the use of tissue collected for COG research is a valuable resource.
+Material from legacy biospecimens* may be requested through collaboration between COG investigators and external investigators (if appropriate) or through the NCTN Navigator.
 The procedures outlined below are the methods whereby tissue may be requested.

 Application

-Applications for use of COG specimens may be submitted to the Biopathology Center (BPC) at Nationwide Children’s Hospital in Columbus, Ohio where the COG Tissue Bank is located or to the biology chair for the respective COG disease committee (simultaneous notification of both is optimal).
+Applications for use of COG legacy biospecimens may be submitted to COG Operations at specimens@childrensoncologygroup.org or to the biology chair for the respective COG disease committee (simultaneous notification of both is optimal).
 Applications begin with a pre-screening by the biology chair or committee designee to correct deficiencies and optimize study goals based on bank holdings and PI hypotheses.
-Any investigator wishing to develop a collaboration to use COG banked tissue will complete the standard request application, providing the following information:
+Any investigator wishing to develop a collaboration to use COG banked legacy biospecimens will complete the standard request application, providing the following information:

 a) Number of specimens